besnoi/lovelib/lovecc/ReadMe.md

 ## Context (can skip)
 Let's say you want to print red text on the screen, how would you do that?
 Set color to the (1,0,0), right?
 Well that was easy 'cause every-one knows what is red.
 But what if you wanted a shade of red such as crimson?
 Well it's still not that difficult you may wikipedia crimson and set the color to the rgb triplet and remember you will have to divide each component by 255 in the newer version.
 And honestly saying that's not a lot of work - but what if you had several of such colors which had to difficult to remember color code such as 'light red', 'dark red', 'orange red', etc. So you have two good options - either make your own color-palette-manager to keep track of all the colors you are using or you can use loveCC which comes with default color palette - so you don't need to redefine the common colors such as 'lime', 'orange', etc.

+### loveCC is now EVEN SIMPLER

+Earlier to use the default color-palette you had to either memorize the color names (which may be simple for violet, khaki, etc but little difficult for colors like aliceblue,etc) or go to the palette file and see which color is it that you want to use.
+But both of that methods are non-visual and are actually *hit-and-try* method.
+So to save time you can use ColorPicker (https://github.com/YoungNeer/lovelib/lovecc/ColorPicker)  which is a simple tool to make color-picking an easy task.
+You just left-click a color and the color-name is copied to your clipboard.
+But you can also get the love2D color-format in your clipboard by simply right-clicking it.
+So left-clicking red would give you "red" and right-clicking will give you "1,0,0".
+Isn't that cool

 ## Documentation

 I may not cover all the aspects of loveCC (for that you need to take a dig at the source-code) so only the most important functions are discussed here.